ouspg/CompSec/Lab5_ChipWhisperer/README.md

 __Note:__ **If you decide to glitch/analyze external device you are responsible for the chipwhisperer and for the target device.
 We are not responsible if you break either of the devices during your experiments**

 ## Option 3.
 Your choice
-If you have some other topic that uses chipwhisperer or is related to hardware security and you are interested on trying it you can do it and document the process and the results. __However__ before you do so please contact the assistants and make sure that the topic is ok.
+If you have some other topic that uses chipwhisperer or is related to hardware security and you are interested on trying it you can do it and document the process and the results.
+For example, you could look for ideas presented in ChipWhisperer tutorials and theory articles and think how you could push them further. __However__ before you do so please contact the assistants and make sure that the topic is ok.
 If the topic is too large for lab task it is possbile to do it later as a course work or potentially as a combined coursework + lab work.
 Talk with the assistants if you are interested on this path.

 Notice that you can also just go and ask any additional ideas from course assistans.
 They might have some interesting basic ideas which are yet not so refined that those could be proposed in this documentation.
 But they are happy to share them with you and it is up to you to further refine idea.